The Average Electrician Salary for 2020

-Using statistics from the Government Office for National Statistics (ONS) we can work out that the national average electrician salary is £32,104.
-It’s important that after you have completed your electrical training, you know what an electrician can make in your area.
+Using statistics from the Government Office for National Statistics (ONS) we can work out that the national average electrician salary is £33,042.

 This figure has been attained in accordance to all regional percentage differences of electrician salaries, which are all listed below.
 Where you are located in the UK determines how much you can possibly earn as an electrician.

-Those working in skilled trade occupations earned just over £500 per week (median full time gross earnings) in 2018, which is a 2.9% pay increase since the previous year.
-The earning potential for those in skilled trade industries is great, as many trades have proven in these 2018 average figures.
+The earning potential for those in skilled trade industries is great, as many trades have proven in these 2020 average figures.

 Electricians have proven to be one skilled trade that always performs as one of the highest earning trades, whether employed by a company or self employed.
 Salaries can vary for electricians, with those new to the industry and with less experience starting out at the lower salary end, compared to those with years of experience and qualifications who can achieve a high salary.